dengathitu/GRU_Attention_Forecasting_Pipeline/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.n
+See the `LICENSE` file for details.